Merkoba/Meltdown/README.md

 >no-wrap

-Disable tab wrapping when switching tabs to the left or right.
+Disable tab and menu wrapping when cycling up/down or left/right.

 ---